-This Cheesy Zucchini Bake is made from scratch with Pecorino Romano and Parmesan!
-It's based on my Mom's zucchini casserole that's a huge family favorite.
+This Italian Zucchini Bake is made from scratch with Pecorino Romano and Parmesan!
+It's based on my Mom's zucchini casserole recipe that's a huge family favorite.
 Make it for brunch, parties or a side dish!

 It's not like all the rest.